-- (e) The Company has set up the audit committee, and thus no supervisors are applicable and the disclosure of information about the remuneration of supervisors is not required. - B. Employees' compensation and directors' and supervisors' remuneration - (a) In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
+- A. Employees' compensation and directors' and supervisors' remuneration - (a) In accordance with the Articles of Incorporation of the Group, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
 The ratio shall not be lower than 1% for employees' compensation and shall not be higher than 2% for directors' remuneration. - (b) For the year ended December 31, 2024, no employees' compensation or directors' remuneration was accrued due to accumulated deficit.
-For the year ended December 31, 2023, employees' compensation and directors' remuneration was accrued at \$85 and \$0, respectively. - (c)For the years ended December 31, 2023, the employees' compensation and directors' remuneration resolved by the Board of Directors of the Company were \$85 and \$0, respectively and the employees' compensation will be distributed in the form of cash.
-The distribution of employees' compensation has not yet been completed. - C. Information about employees' compensation and directors' remuneration of the Company as approved by the Board of Directors and resolved by the shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+For the years ended December 31, 2023, employees' compensation and directors' remuneration was accrued at \$85and \$0, respectively. - (c)For the year ended December 31, 2023, the employees' compensation and directors' remuneration resolved by the Board of Directors of the Group were \$85 and \$0, and the employees' compensation will be distributed in the form of cash.
+The distribution of employees' compensation has not yet been completed. - B. Information about employees' compensation and directors' remuneration of the Group as approved by the Board of Directors and resolved by the shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.